bigno78/drag/README.md

 ## How to use the library in your project

-The library is header-only so using it is very simple,, the only requirement is a compiler supporting `c++17`.
+The library is header-only so using it is very simple, the only requirement is a compiler supporting `c++17`.
 There are couple of options how to include the library in your project.

 One way is to just grab the `drag` subdirectory from the `include` directory and place it in your project.
 Then you can happily include the headers that you need.
 The two most important ones are `drag/drag.hpp` which includes everything necessary to create a layout and `drag/drawing/draw.hpp` which contains the svg drawing interface.